britwon03/mcb185_homework/participation.md

 	+ Did the Assessement during class
 	+ Explained to my classmate what difference usage between wc and less
 	+ Attended class on Thursday
+	+ Asked the TA a question about using python in the terminal in class
+	+ Total 5 points

 - Week 4
 - Week 5